Welcome Current College

 After this “drop/add date” if volunteers cannot continue to work, they

-will be considered as not meeting the 25 hour minimum to remain in good
+will be considered as not meeting the 25 hour (40 in the summer)

-immediately so that we can open up your spot to other interested
+Volunteer Services know immediately so that we can open up your spot to

-scholarships.
-What can you tell me about that?
+for scholarships.
+What can you tell me about

 Volunteer Association awards eligible volunteers who submit an